 Five years after its publication, Miramax Films bought the rights to the comic-book series and released The Crow as a live-action film, which opened in limited release on May 11, 1994 and in nationwide release on May 13, 1994.

 Set in Detroit, Michigan during Devil’s Night and Halloween, The Crow tells the story of Eric Draven and Shelly Webster (Brandon Lee, Sofia Shinas), a young couple in love and engaged to be married on Halloween who, on the night before their wedding, find themselves targeted by a merciless street gang (David Patrick Kelly, Michael Massee, Laurence Mason, Angel David) who break in to their apartment in response to their refusal to sign a petition that would evacuate them both as well as every other tenant in their building.
 Shelly is stabbed, sexually assaulted, and left to die, and Eric is stabbed and shot out of the window of their apartment.
 One year after their deaths, a mysterious crow lands on Eric’s gravestone, pecks away at it, and watches as Eric claws his way out from beneath the ground and is brought back to life.
-Once he realizes what happened to him and Shelly, Eric decides to use his newfound abilities (enhanced strength, speed, agility, the ability to absorb and project the thoughts and feelings of others, and a quick-healing factor that makes him immune to nearly all physical harm) to hunt down the gang members responsible for his death and Shelly’s, and bring all nine circles of Hell to their doorstep before killing every single one of them.
+Once he realizes what happened to him and Shelly, Eric decides to use his newfound abilities (enhanced strength, speed, and agility, the ability to absorb and project the thoughts and feelings of others, an accelerated healing factor that makes him immune to nearly all physical harm) to hunt down the gang members responsible for his death and Shelly’s, and bring all nine circles of Hell to their doorstep before killing every single one of them.

 Considering how immensely popular and profitable comic-book movies are these days, it can be easy to forget that as much as X-Men, Spider-Man, and Iron Man deserve plenty of credit for setting all of this in motion in recent years, there were two other films that came before them, and were just as effective and successful in making audiences want to see comic-book characters brought to life onscreen for their viewing pleasure.
 One of them was Blade, which was released in 1998 and starred Wesley Snipes as the vampire-killing Daywalker.
 And the other film was The Crow, which opened four years earlier.
 Granted, both films were rated R (and deservedly so), which meant that you couldn’t really take your family to the local movie theater (not unless your family’s last name is Addams), but give credit were credit is due.